petk/awesome-dojo/CONTRIBUTING.md

 If you decide to contribute this Awesome Dojo repository, please do the following:

-* Fork a project over GitHub
+* Fork a project on GitHub

 * Set up your repository and set a remote branch for future updates